Facebook and the new communication circles

 Digital presence: what’s your sign?

 We live in a visual world.
 In fact the world has never before produced as many images, moving pictures and commercials as our eyes meet every day.
-The increased individualism and the digitalization of media and communication make it more...
+The increased individualism and the digitalization of media and communication make it more important than ever for people to express who they are using visual digital expressions.
+Digital...
 Continue Reading →

 Personalization 2.0